EddieAbbondanzio/eddieabbondanz.io/content/post/civic/15-09-07/index.md

 title: "Civic Build - 09/07/15"
 date: 2015-09-07
 type: post
-series: "93 EG Hatch Build"
+category: "93 EG Hatch Build"
 ---

 Now that I'm back at college it's been hard to make progress on the Civic.
 I do have a slight update to drop as the hood is just about done now.